South Liverpool F.C. (1890s): Relocation

-After the first world war, South Liverpool played for two more seasons; having lost access to the Dingle in 1920, it played at the Green Lane Tramway ground, but it was not success, so the club moved Wallasey in 1921 and changed its name to New Brighton.
+After the first world war, South Liverpool played for two more seasons; having lost access to the Dingle in 1920, it played at the Green Lane Tramway ground, but it was not success, so the club moved to Wallasey in 1921 and changed its name to New Brighton.
 There was a debate within the Lancashire Association as to whether New Brighton was a continuation or a new club, given that South Liverpool's directors had basically issued a large number of new shares for the New Brighton backers to buy, and, as a matter of expediency, New Brighton was allowed South Liverpool's official Lancashire FA registration.
 It also took on most of South Liverpool's staff, all of South Liverpool's debts (£200, reportedly), and South Liverpool's place in the Lancashire Combination for 1921–22.
 Therefore, New Brighton FC was a legal continuation of South Liverpool FC.
 The club was one and the same, although many sources claim, erroneously, that South Liverpool FC folded up in 1921 and that New Brighton FC was formed in 1921.
 (The connection between South Liverpool and New Brighton is similar to that of Wimbledon and Milton Keynes Dons).

 In 1923, New Brighton secured election to the Football League Division Three (North).
 The club lost its League status in 1951 and folded in 1983.